Eurofins-Hackathon/Copilot-Bootcamp/README.md

 - [Safe Landing ✈ Review and Future of AI in Coding](./Labs/Lab%204.3%20-%20Safe%20Landing)

 ## License
 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-nd/4.0/](http://creativecommons.org/licenses/by-nc-nd/4.0/).

+## Legal Disclaimer
+This repo and its contents, including slide decks, labs, and demonstration code, are strictly for internal use during training and remain the exclusive property of Xebia Group B.V.

+All rights are protected under copyright law.
+No part of these materials may be reproduced, distributed, transmitted, displayed, performed, or used in any manner without prior written permission from Xebia Group B.V.